Mera Peak Expedition 6,476m

 • Khumbu Pasang Lhamu Rural Municipality: USD 20 per person/ week

-Note: According to the NMA, Nepal Mountaineering Association Nepal the permit to climb Mera Peak costs a specific amount of money, despite any Mera Peak Expedition route you choose.
+Note: According to the NMA, Nepal Mountaineering Association Nepal the permit to climb Mera Peak costs a specific amount of money, despite the Mera Peak Expedition route you choose.
 The cost of the NMA Permit Mera Peak Climbing varies depending on the season.

 Season